Heathkit H11

 The Heathkit H11 Computer is an early kit-format personal computer introduced in 1978.
 It is essentially a Digital Equipment PDP-11 in a small-form-factor case, designed by Heathkit.
 The H11 is one of the first 16-bit personal computers, at a list price of US$1,295, but it also requires at least a computer terminal and some form of storage to make it useful.
 It was too expensive for most Heathkit customers, and was discontinued in 1982.

+Background

+The Heath Company, makers of electronic kits, announced its first two digital computers in 1977, including the H11 and less-expensive Heathkit H8.
+The company hoped that computers would soon provide more than 20% of revenue.